Has your friendly dog suddenly started showing aggression for no apparent reason? What could cause this sudden change in temperament?

-By the time your dog is an adult, you can generally rely on his personality and temperament to stay about the same.
-So, it can be a shocking to see your easy-going companion suddenly become irritable, begin snapping at everybody, or even act downright vicious.
-What is a concerned dog owner to do?
+If you have had your adult dog for a while, you can usually predict his response to various situations.
+In general, you can rely on his personality and temperament to stay about the same.
+That's why it can be a shock to see your easy-going companion suddenly become irritable, begin snapping at people, or even act downright vicious.

 Causes of Sudden Aggression in Dogs

 It's not normal when a happy, loving dog suddenly becomes aggressive for no obvious reason.
 If you take a closer look, you may be able to figure out the cause of the behavior change.
 Pain, fear, and illness can all cause sudden behavior changes and temperament changes like aggression.
 There are many health problems that can affect your dog's personality, some of which can be quite serious.
 This is especially common as your dog becomes a senior and begins to develop age-related diseases.